decert-me/rareskills-solana-course/src/en/chapter_14.md

 ![tx.origin msg.sender onlyOwner in Solana](https://static.wixstatic.com/media/935a00_5b75852d244b42ffa7e441959fac0b18~mv2.jpg/v1/fill/w_740,h_416,al_c,q_80,usm_0.66_1.00_0.01,enc_auto/935a00_5b75852d244b42ffa7e441959fac0b18~mv2.jpg)

-In Solidity, the msg.sender is a global variable that represents the address that called or initiated a function call on a smart contract.
-The global variable tx.origin is the wallet that signed the transaction.
+In Solidity, the `msg.sender` is a global variable that represents the address that called or initiated a function call on a smart contract.
+The global variable `tx.origin` is the wallet that signed the transaction.

-In Solana, there is no equivalent to msg.sender.
+In Solana, there is no equivalent to `msg.sender`.

-There is an equivalent to tx.origin but you should be aware that Solana transactions can have multiple signers, so we could think of it as having “multiple tx.origins”.
+There is an equivalent to `tx.origin` but you should be aware that Solana transactions can have multiple signers, so we could think of it as having “multiple tx.origins”.

-To get the “tx.origin” address in Solana, you need to set it up by adding Signer account to the function context and pass the caller’s account to it when calling the function.
+To get the “`tx.origin`” address in Solana, you need to set it up by adding Signer account to the function context and pass the caller’s account to it when calling the function.

 Let’s see an example of how we can access the transaction signer’s address in Solana: